jentery/engl230/faq.md

 This is an FAQ for undergraduate students in my English 230 course, "Contemporary Media and Fiction" (Fall 2020), at the University of Victoria.
-I'll circulate the complete course outline in September.
+I'll circulate the complete course outline in September, but you can check this draft [schedule](schedule.html) in the meantime.
 Thank you for your patience.

 ## What Will We Study?